Fabio-A-Sa/Privago/docs/milestone2/report.md

 - work on user interfaces by developing a frontend for the search system, including specific features such as snippet generation, results clustering
 - sentimental and context analysis, muito importante já que a nossa fonte de informação principal são reviews, logo são subjectivas;
 - parsing segundo stopwords das queries do utilizador;

+- __Stop Filter__, this filter discards, or stops analysis of, tokens that are on the given stop words list.
+A standard stop words list is included in the Solr conf directory, named stopwords.txt, which is appropriate for typical English language text.
+    - We dont have stopwords.txt generated.

 ## References